LudoBermejo/dev.ludobermejo.es/_posts/2015-10-21-factory-pattern.markdown

         // Right we'll start

-        var canIBuyASuperPremiumTicket = new YouAsABuyerOfTicketsFactory().buyTicket({
+        var canIBuyASuperPremiumTicket = new YouAsABuyerOfTicketsFactory()
+        .buyTicket({
             typeOfCinema: "PremiumTicket",
             price: 50
         })

         console.log("Can i buy the ticket in this cinema?");
         console.log(canIBuyASuperPremiumTicket);
         console.log("Are you kidding me?
-Who is going to pay " + canIBuyASuperPremiumTicket.price  +" bucks for a movie?")
+Who is going to pay "
+                    + canIBuyASuperPremiumTicket.price
+                    + " bucks for a movie?")

         var canIBuyRegularTicket = new YouAsABuyerOfTicketsFactory().buyTicket({
             typeOfCinema: "RegularTicket",